-I believe in working together and am a great believer in valuing, respecting and accepting each and every clients regardless of their cultural background.
-Whilst working for Mind, a Women's Centre, Place2Be (a children’s mental health charity) and other agencies, I have gained experience in working with clients from a great diversity of backgrounds.
+Whilst working for Mind (the mental health charity), a Women's Centre , Place2Be (a children’s mental health charity) and other agencies, I have gained experience in working with clients from a great diversity of backgrounds.
 These backgrounds included British, Asian, Indian, Turkish, Muslim, Pakistani, Punjabi, Jamaican, Irish and more.
 I value, respect and accept each and every clients regardless of their cultural background.

 I have worked as a counsellor/therapist for agencies specialising in areas such as: long term mental health problems, struggle with paranoia, severe anxiety, stress, panic attacks, couples counselling (or relationship therapy), low self-esteem, compulsive behaviours, bereavement, eating disorders, childhood trauma, domestic abuse, depression, self harm, anger management, cultural issues, cross cultural relationships, living with an extended family, supporting carers, relationship between young adults and their parents, dealing with exam anxiety, university transition, being bullied in school, college, university or work/home, coping with separation and divorce, letting go of past, affairs, betrayals and more....

-Seeking counselling/therapy help in many cultures can be difficult.
+Seeking counselling/therapy support for some of us may be very challenging and daunting.
 I am able to offer Asian counselling and am also a Gujarati counsellor.